Ttantivi/NBA_Predict/README.md

 # NBA_Predict

-This project was done in Collaboration with Jeffrey Kuo, jrkuo [at] berkeley [dot] edu
+This project was done in Collaboration with Jeffrey Kuo, jrkuo2015 [at] berkeley [dot] edu